-That is why we record these sounds (both audio events and acoustic scenes) ourselves either in our dedicated sound lab or through responsible data gathering initiatives.
-We have been doing this for seven years, thus developing unrivalled expertise into audio events.
+That is why we record these sounds (both audio events and acoustic scenes) ourselves either in our dedicated sound labs or through responsible data gathering initiatives.
+We have been doing this for seven years, thus developing unrivalled expertise in the sounds around us.

-All of this expertise is captured in our proprietary data platform, which enables us to label, organise and analyse sounds in a way that has never been done before.
+All of this expertise is captured in Alexandria, our proprietary data platform, which enables us to label, organise and analyse sounds in a way that has never been done before.

 We have developed a dedicated sound recognition framework based on ideophones, the language of sounds.
-This provides us with the tools and ability to fuel cutting edge machine learning algorithms with real world data.
+This provides us with the tools and ability to fuel cutting-edge machine listening algorithms with real-world data.

 Artificial intelligence, everywhere

 We envision a future where omnipresent, intelligent, context-aware computing is able to better help people by responding to the sounds around us, no matter where we are, and taking appropriate action on our behalf.

 Our sound profiles

-Our customers integrate our ai3™ software platform into a diverse range of products because of its low processor and memory requirements.
+Our customers integrate our ai3™ software platform into a diverse range of products because of its flexible architecture and scalability.